MileHacker Logo

 Helpful Tip for Hidden Gems

-Look for local flyers or ask at tourist offices to find out about smaller festivals or events that might be happening in lesser-known villages during your visit.
+Look for local flyers or ask at tourist offices for details about smaller festivals or events that might be happening in lesser-known villages during your visit.
 These can be truly unique experiences.